1. MORE TRAINING TIME:

 2. LACK COMPLETENESS:

-The problem is that many SDS solutions lack completeness in their data services offering.
+The problem is that many Software defined storage solutions lack completeness in their data services offering.
 A simple example is that many SDS solutions lack the ability to perform data replication to a remote location so that a disaster recovery copy of data can be created.
 Even rarer is the ability to migrate data into the SDS architecture itself.
 Data cannot be simply copied over, so some form of data migration facility from the old storage platform to the new should be provided.
 Otherwise the data will have to be restored from a backup copy

 3. COST COMPARISON: